Asaaj/custom-views-presentation/proxy.md

 _noun_

-> A type which acts like a reference for another type, even when it’s an r-value.
+> A type which provides read (and write) operations for another type, even when it’s an rvalue.

 </div>